yashu1wwww/youtube-video-auto-upload-using-localhost/README.md

 # youtube-video-auto-upload
-youtube video auto upload using selenium with python
+youtube video auto upload using selenium with python using localhost..

 Note: Use accounts that do not have two-factor authentication.